jbroadway/docs/docs/2020.1/creator-tools/concepts/props.md

 Flipside Creator Tools can turn just about any object on a virtual set into a custom prop that you can use in your shows.
 Props help bring a set to life by making it so characters can interact with the set.

-Interactions with props are handled through the **PropElement** component, and can be broken down into four types:
+Interactions with props are handled through the **PropElement** component, and can be broken down into three types:

 ## Grabbing